-The South Australian Government is committed to pay bills on time with legislation effective from 1 November 2018 requiring interest to be paid on any undisputed invoice, subject to meeting set criteria, if it is not paid within 30 calendar days of the date it is received by a public authority.
+The South Australian Government is committed to paying bills on time with legislation effective from 1 November 2018 requiring interest to be paid on any undisputed invoice, subject to meeting set criteria, if it is not paid within 30 calendar days of the date it is received by a public authority.

 The scope of the Act has also been expanded to cover all businesses trading with the South Australian Government and is not limited to small businesses.

-Where applicable, interest will be calculated for each day an invoice remains overdue past 30 calendar days, applying the Reserve Bank Cash Rate (at the time) plus a 5 per cent penalty.
+Where applicable, interest will be calculated for each day an invoice remains overdue past 30 calendar days, applying the Reserve Bank Cash Rate (at the time) plus a five per cent penalty.
 The calculated amount of interest must be paid to businesses within 48 hours of when the overdue invoice is paid.
 There is no requirement for businesses to request interest payments – this process occurs automatically.